paholland/Web-Scraping/README.md

-# Web Scraping Homework - Mission to Mars
+# Web Scraping - Mission to Mars

 ![mission_to_mars](Images/mission_to_mars.png)

-In this assignment, you will build a web application that scrapes various websites for data related to the Mission to Mars and displays the information in a single HTML page.
+Build a web application that scrapes various websites for data related to the Mission to Mars and displays the information in a single HTML page.
 The following outlines what you need to do.

 ### Before You Begin

-1. Create a new repository for this project called `web-scraping-challenge`. **Do not add this homework to an existing repository**.
+1. Create a new repository for this project called `web-scraping-challenge`.

 2. Clone the new repository to your computer.